Strategic lawsuit against public participation: Japan

 In 2006, Oricon Inc., Japan's music chart provider, sued freelance journalist Hiro Ugaya due to his suggesting in an article for business and culture magazine Cyzo that the company was fiddling its statistics to benefit certain management companies and labels, specifically Johnny and Associates.
 The company sought ¥50 million and apology from him.
 He found allies in the magazine's editor-in-chief Tadashi Ibi, lawyer Kentaro Shirosaki, and Reporters Sans Frontières (RSF).

 He was found guilty in 2008 by the Tokyo District Court and ordered to pay one million yen, but he appealed and won.
 Oricon did not appeal later.
 His 33-month struggle against Oricon and his research on SLAPPs through his self-expense trip in the United States was featured on the TBS program JNN Reportage, titled as "Legal Intimidation Against Free Speech: What is SLAPP?"

 RSF expressed its support to the journalist and was relieved on the abandonment of the suit.

+Mexico

+The Committee to Protect Journalists noted that vexatious litigation by politicians against journalists increased following a 2016 resolution in Mexico City, drawing comparisons to SLAPP suits.
+Between 2020 and 2025, 158 journalists faced libel lawsuits.